rakshith077-bn/PEFT/README.md

     └── ...
 ```

-## Extract Features
+## Extract Feature Embeddings
-- Utilize the feature extraction method to extract embeddings.
-The output is a .CSV file.
-- Run the feature extraction with just a few arguments.
 ```python
 python feature_extraction.py --model_path <.pth path> --dataset_path <dataset_path>
 ```

-## Model
-- **Model**: The `google/vit-base-patch16-224` Vision Transformer model is used, fine-tuned with LoRA.
-- **Optimizer**: Lion-Optimizer
-- **Loss Function**: **Cross Entropy Loss**.
-Calculated at the end of each epoch.

 ## Evaluation
-After training, the model is evaluated on a test dataset, and the average test loss is reported.
+The model is evaluated on a test dataset, and the average test loss is reported.
 The current update uses stratified sampling.

 ## Output
 - Outputs `.pth` file within the same directory.

 The current limitations are known.
 I'm pushing toward improving this repositry.
 If you identify an error, a possible fix or improvement, open a clearly defined pull request.

 ## License
 This project is open source and available under the [MIT License](LICENSE).